KellyRyanGlobal/logger-app/README.md

 3. Run the following command
    1. g++ test.cc -o test.exe

+### Build logger in docker
+To build logger in a docker container run the following
+1. `docker build -t logger-test .`
+2. `docker run  --rm --name logger logger-test > output.out`
+3. `cat output.out`

+# Automated Testing Environment
+The testing environment will use jenkins running in docker to deploy containers with logger running

-# Jenkins Docker image setup
+## Jenkins Docker image setup
 Reference https://www.jenkins.io/doc/book/installing/docker/ for more information

 ## Prerequisites
+The following needs to be pre installed on a Windows 10 workstation before proceeeding
+- Virtualbox (hypervisor)
-- Linux (centos prefered) OS VM
+  - Linux (centos prefered) OS VM- installed on virtualbox with ssh connection
-- docker
+    - docker- installed on the Linux VM

 ## Install Jenkins Docker container
 The following will install a Jenkins docker container with persistent volume allowing for saved states based on the container being brought up and down.